Jsiewierski11/AIMLEditor/README.md

 # GUI
 The editor has 2 different displays.
-- A text edit display akin to notepad++.
+- A text editor display akin to notepad++.
 ![code view](Images/codeview.png)
 - A graphical view to display conversation flow.
 ![graph view](Images/graphview.png)